 - 'I set the "time delay" on major electricity appliances - ie dishwasher, washing machine, tumble dryer etc - so that they come on sequentially throughout the day, and not all together.
 Therefore, I use less extra energy bought in from my energy supplier.
 Normally, if you have south-facing panels, your peak PV energy production will be around midday, but if you have more easterly facing panels then your peak production will be a bit sooner, and westerly facing panels a bit later.'

 - 'If you also have an energy monitor that you clip on your incoming electric cable, you can use that to monitor your reduced energy usage, and alter your timing as necessary.'

 Find out more tips on how to maximise benefits from your solar system in our dedicated guide to making the most of your solar panels.

 What about 'free' solar panel deals or 'rent a roof' schemes?

 These are schemes where a company leases your roof for 20 years and, in exchange, installs and maintains solar panels on it.
 This means you do not have to find any cash upfront for the panels - and you benefit from the free electricity produced by the system - but the rent-a-roof firm generally takes all generation and export tariff payments.

 These schemes could be worth considering if you can't afford the upfront installation costs and don't want to take out a loan.
 But beware that the returns would be smaller than if you were to own your own solar system.
-We suggest you carefully read the legal small print before signing on the dotted line - find out more about 'free' solar panel schemes in our dedicated guide.
+We suggest you carefully read the legal small print before signing on the dotted line - find out more about 'free' solar panel schemes.